larryboy95/wp-admin/README.md

 #### Status

-Alpha.
+Beta.
 Tested on Ubuntu 16.04 with WordPress 4.7.3.

 #### Goals